V&A Dundee: Scottish Design Galleries

 The Scottish Design Galleries feature around 300 objects ranging from architecture to fashion, healthcare to furniture, and engineering to video game design.
-The exhibits are drawn from the V&A’s world-famous collections of art, design and performance, as well as museums, private collections and designers across Scotland and the world.
+The exhibits are drawn from the V&A’s collections of art, design and performance, as well as museums, private collections and designers across Scotland and the world.

 Stories from the Building

 As part of the fifth anniversary celebrations, a new permanent exhibition, Stories from the Building, opened on the ground floor which features artefacts from the construction, a model of the museum and an interactive display board which features objects that were used in the construction of the museum from 2015.

 The Oak Room

 Charles Rennie Mackintosh's Oak Room was originally completed in 1908 after being commissioned by Catherine Cranston for use as a tearoom on Ingram Street in Glasgow.
 The 13.5-metre-long double-height room now forms a part of the permanent Scottish Design Gallery at the museum.
 The Oak Room was restored from over 700 original parts that had been stored by the Glasgow City Council for over 50 years.
 The room took 16 months to install, and the total cost of the restoration and conservation was £1.3 million (2018).